 Proclaiming Jesus Christ and the Gospel of God's Grace

 "But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code.

 What God is doing today for people of faith is unique and special.
-It's different than what He was doing in ages past as He dealt with the nation of Israel in the Old Testament and during the earthly ministry of Jesus Christ.
+It's different than what He was doing in the past as He dealt with the nation Israel in the Old Testament and during the earthly ministry of Jesus Christ.

 Today, God is forming the church, the Body of Christ.
-He wasn't forming the church in the Old Testament and the church didn't start during the earthly ministry of Jesus -- though Jesus talked about building His church in the future (Matt.
+He wasn't forming the church in the Old Testament and the church didn't start during the earthly ministry of Jesus Christ -- though Jesus talked about building His church in the future (Matt.
 16:18).
-The church began nearly 2,000 years ago after the resurrection of Jesus Christ, when individual believers for the first time were baptized with the Holy Spirit into a spiritual organism, the Body of Christ.
+The church began nearly 2,000 years ago after the resurrection of Jesus Christ, at Pentecost (Acts 2), when believers for the first time were baptized with the Holy Spirit into a spiritual organism, the Body of Christ.
 Understanding what this work of God means for us today is fundamental to living a victorious Christian life.
-It is fundamental to experiencing a dynamic, personal, and growing relationship with our Lord and Savior, Jesus Christ.
+It is fundamental to experiencing a dynamic, personal, and growing relationship with our Lord and Savior, Jesus Christ!

 "For sin shall not be your master, because you are not under law, but under grace."
 (Rom.
 6:14)